matomatical/simple-search/README.md

 * [ ] Enhance pre-processing using ML techniques from later in the subject?
 * [ ] Switch to parametric compression or some other compression.
 Measure speed?
 * [ ] Use `Category:` pages for some kind of evaluation?
 (Idea: the category page provides relevance information for a query including the category name.
 Watch out: pages have category backlinks, which could make this too easy?)

+## Notes

+### Preprocessing

+Not including stop-word removal (but skipping meta-articles), preprocessing took about 52 minutes and found the following statistics:

+    num processed docs: 184727
+    total num tokens:   30758231
+    total num types:    825956

+The documents / word type ID map / word count map stored in `preproc.p` was size 470MB.

+#### Finding stop words

+Using `simple_search/scripts/stopwords.py` I found some words with (subjectively) low information content to form a stopword list.

+Notably this list includes some terms which may not usually be considered stopwords such as "categori" (category/categories), "thumb" (short for thumbnail), "birth" and "live" (many articles about people's lives, containing these words).

+Hey that reminds me...
+I should remove articles that are just a redirect to another article!

+#### Incorporating article titles

+I also decided that the article name better find its way into the article somewhere so that it will be taken into account in searching.
+I guess article names should be somehow weighted more strongly than article terms but for now I'm just appending them to the article.

+After adding article titles to articles, and removing stopwords, here was the result of preprocessing:

+    num processed docs: ? (-0)
+    total num tokens:   ? (-?)
+    total num types:    ? (-?)

+The size of `preproc.p` decreased to ?MB.

 ---